-Mass payouts or mass payments, refers to the concept of paying out to a large number of partners, publishers, suppliers, or sub-merchants – usually on a regular basis.
+Mass payouts (also known as mass payments), refers to the concept of paying out to a large number of partners, publishers, suppliers, or sub-merchants – usually on a regular basis.
 In many cases, it can involve making a high volume of payments in multiple payment methods, multiple currencies, and to countries across the world.

-Mass payouts have been getting a lot of buzz recently, especially among technology-based businesses who depend on low churn and partner retention.
-Brands competing in verticals like online marketplaces, adtech, ecommerce, and affiliate marketing are increasingly faced with issues relating to scalability, tax compliance, and regulatory risk when making mass payments.
+Mass payouts have been getting a lot of buzz recently, especially among technology-based businesses that depend on low churn and partner retention.
+Brands competing in verticals like online marketplaces, adtech, eCommerce, and affiliate marketing are increasingly faced with issues relating to scalability, tax compliance, and regulatory risk when making mass payments.

 Mass Payouts Beyond Payment Processing

 The term payout refers to a payment made to a payee.
 While the core component of any mass payout program is still payment processing, making mass payouts is actually a multi-step process going well beyond the actual remittance of money.
 In fact, these are areas that are crucial and why a basic banking interface or interface with an ewallet (e.g. PayPal, Payoneer), are insufficient.

 Before the payment is even made, partners need to onboarded, tax forms need to be collected, and compliance checks must occur.
 In other words, they need to be marked as “payable.”
 Then, depending on the business model and company’s technical infrastructure, the payout platform may need to be integrated with an analytics application (especially for affiliate company or an ad network).
 Other businesses often need to integrate their payment platform with an ERP.
 After payment information has been communicated either through an API or file upload, that information needs to be checked and validated.
 Payment status communication is another critical component of the mass payout workflow that goes beyond the payment itself.